Ballan wrasse

 All UK, especially North and East

 Did you know...
-Ballan wrasse start life as a female but may turn male as they grow older.
+Ballan wrasse start life as female but may turn male as they grow older.
 This is usually caused by the loss of the male within the group - fascinating!

-Key facts about Ballan wrasses
+Key facts

-Ballan wrasse are also known for their curious and confident nature.
+Ballan wrasse are known for their curious and confident nature.
 Snorkellers and divers often find that these fish will approach them from a respectful distance, to investigate them before darting back into the shelter of rocks and swaying kelp.
 Their inquisitiveness makes them one of the most engaging species to encounter along Britain’s coasts.

 Ballan wrasse live in small groups structured around a single dominant male.
 This male defends a territory that contains several females, maintaining order within the group.